saifali25/pomodoro-timer/README.md

-# PomoTimer
+# Pomodoro Timer

-This is the same project for Raywenderlich tutorial 'Getting Started with Local Notification'

-There are two level of project:
-/final - The final Version of the project
-/starter - The starter version of the project
+A flutter app that implements the pomodoro technique for productivity.
+The app also contains local notifications to alert the user.